-Endorphins are released in response to pain and stress, and helps to alleviate anxiety and depression.
+Endorphins are released in response to pain and stress, and helps to alleviate anxiety.
 The surging “second wind” and euphoric “runners high” when running are a result of endorphins.
 Similar to morphine, it acts as an analgesic and sedative, diminishing your perception of pain.

 Along with exercise, laughter is one of the easiest ways to induce endorphin release.
 Even the anticipation and expectation of laugher e.g. attending a comedy show, increases levels of endorphins.
 Taking your sense of humor to work, forwarding that funny email, and finding several things to laugh at during the day is a great way to keep your endorphins flowing.